aws-samples/aws-get-started-workshop/content/02-base/01-prepare-management-aws-account.md

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions.

 {{% notice warning %}}
-**Do not create administrative access keys for the root user:** Under no circumstances create programmatic access keys for your AWS account root user and admininistrative bootstrap users.
+**Do not create administrative access keys for the root user:** Under no circumstances create programmatic access keys for your AWS account root user and administrative bootstrap users.
 {{% /notice %}}

 ## 7. Set alternate contacts